mizila-firox/gladiator-solidity-game/notes.md

 [ ] add DEFENSE, either to skills, armors or both

 # ideas v1
+[x] for now lets remove the respawn system since it just adds unnecessary components to the game.
 [ ] adding a factor of lucky is imperative for battles because otherwise people can know who is going to win before the battle even starts.
 [ ] set all the attributes weights the same for now?
 [ ] should the player lose gold?